 What is remote network monitoring?

-Remote network monitoring consists of detecting and knowing the status of any device connected to the network.
+Remote network monitoring consists of detecting and being aware of the status of any device connected to the network.

 It can be network-specific hardware (such as a router, server, printer) or a specialized device (such as a probe or IoT element).